-2.4 "Stimulate Endogenous Motivation": Overcoming Religious and Cultural Impediments to Labor Transfer
+2.4 "Stimulate Endogenous Motivation": Overcoming Religious and Cultural Impediments to Labor Transfer that further reduce mobility.
+"Excessive" religiosity is caused by insufficient interaction with other ethnic groups:

 A review of Chinese academic literature on labor transfers reveals why the state's approach has become increasingly coercive.
 Academics agree that minorities' participation in labor transfers is impacted by a) religious views, b) "backward" (traditional) mindsets and c) the emotional cost of separation from family.